moriladu/Tuvio/README.md

 # Tuvio

-## Deprecated and Replaced By Online Tutoring Platform
+## Deprecated and Replaced By Pluto